mutabazi-bruno/Chronicles-of-the-Lost-Dungeon-Ashfall/README.md

 ---

-## Known Limitations / Future Work

-- Leaderboard writes are unauthenticated (see above).
-- `MainMenuController.OnContinueClicked` resumes at the last entry in `unlockedLevels`, which assumes the list stays ordered.
-Storing an explicit "furthest level" field would be more robust.
-- Collectibles respawn on level replay — no per-level pickup state is persisted.
-- Object pooling covers projectiles only; enemies and effects still instantiate.
-- Enemy behaviours are stateless per instance except the Guardian; a shared behaviour instance per type would reduce allocations.
-  Third-Party Assets & Credits

 All third-party assets used in this project are listed below.
 Everything else — all C# source code, system architecture, level layouts, UI construction and game logic — is my own work.